 What is Liver Inflammation?

 Liver inflammation is when the liver becomes inflamed or infected with acute or chronic hepatitis.
+In fact, the term “hepatitis” itself simply means inflammation of the liver.
+This condition can occur for a variety of reasons, ranging from viral infections to unhealthy lifestyle choices.
+Whether it develops suddenly (acute) or persists over time (chronic), liver inflammation disrupts the organ’s normal functions and can lead to a cascade of health problems if not addressed.
 The liver removes toxins, waste products, and waste products from the blood, and glucose is stored and released in the blood while essential proteins are formed.

 When the liver becomes inflamed, it causes pain and other symptoms throughout the body.
 The major causes of liver inflammation are hepatitis, alcohol abuse, poor nutrition, obesity, and diabetes.